 Too soon, they were done in the vaults.
 Still no sign of the cops—I had no idea what was taking so long, or if they'd even been called.
 They killed half of the surviving hostages.
 I didn't focus on the bodies—I couldn't, not if I wanted to stay calm and stay alive.
 I was one of the lucky ones.
 There were only six of us left—a mother with her little girl, an old man, and two other people my age, clinging tightly to one another.
 And then there was me.

-I wanted to freak out.
-I wanted to hyperventilate, to pass out, to throw up because I'd witnessed mass murder, but I couldn't.
-My brain has always been unusually rational to the point of being unfeeling.
-Yes, the smell of the blood and shit and vomit (and there was plenty of each) was burning in my nose.
+The smell of the blood and shit and vomit (and there was plenty of each) was burning in my nose.
 There were bloodstains on my jeans and on the brown suede jacket that I'd wanted so much and now just wanted to burn.
 Everywhere I looked there were bodies.
+And I stayed calm.

-But I wasn't allowed to lose it.
-The mother with her daughter and the female half of the couple were all doing that already and it didn't seem to be doing them much good.
-The survival instinct was kicking in—I had to do whatever I could to survive, and I figured not getting on the clowns' nerves by sniveling and crying was the best way to start.
+I tend to do this in the face of a crisis.
+I don't cry, don't scream.
+I look around, I take note of whatever I can, and I scheme to get out of the current mess.
+I was a little surprised this habit apparently carried over to such a crisis, but even so, despite the severity of the situation, I couldn't let myself lose it.
+Half the hostages were having quiet freakouts already, and it didn't seem to be doing them much good.
+The survival instinct was kicking in—I had to do whatever I could to get out, and I figured not getting on the clowns' nerves by sniveling and crying was the best way to start.

 Blindfolds were produced.
 We were hustled into a van—where are the police?!—and crammed together, shoulder-to-shoulder, in the back.